 Referring to her fondness of the UK, she also relays her experiences of navigating the “sometimes substantial cultural differences” between British and American culture.

-“How about if I call you an undismal scientist?”, I ask Thaler.
+“How about if I call you an undismal scientist?”, Liam Halligan asks Professor Richard Thaler.
 “Well, I used to be called ‘That Jerk’,” Thaler replies.
+The world’s leading behavioural economist, Thaler is President of the American Economics Association and the 2017 Economics Nobel Laureate.
+In 2008, he co-authored his best-selling book “Nudge”.

-In this in-depth interview, Liam Halligan talks with Professor Richard Thaler, President of the American Economics Association and the world’s leading behavioural economist.
-In 2008, Thaler co-authored his best-selling book “Nudge” – which popularised behavioural economics.
-By combining economics with other disciplines, particularly pshycholcy, the behavioural school has had a huge policy impact, upending the dismal science.
-Thayler, as I discovered, is an intellectual firecracker, an economist with a huge personality and an wide range of interests.
+By combining economics with other disciplines, particularly psychology, the “behavioural school” has had a huge policy impact, upending the dismal science.
+Its most influential proponent, Thaler is an economist with a huge personality and an wide range of interests.

 In this May 2016 edition of Lend Me Your Ear, I talk to Rt Hon Lord David Owen about Brexit.